-The Snow Peak Folding Torch is compact at 10.1 ounces, and features an aesthetically pleasing mix of stainless steel and wood.
-Simply screw on a can of iso-butane fuel, pull thr trigger, and get cookin'.
+The Snow Peak Folding Torch is compact at 10.1 ounces and features an aesthetically pleasing mix of stainless steel and wood.
+Simply screw on a can of iso-butane fuel, pull the trigger and get cooking.

 If you want to have a campfire or pound tent stakes in efficiently, you're not going to get far without an axe or hatchet.
 Not just any will do though — the right axe will be sharp, sleek and capable.
 Enter: the Filson x Brant & Cochran Dirigo Belt Axe.

-Hand-crafted in the Maine, the 25-degree, 1050 carbon steel head and 17 inch hickory handle are crafted using traditional forging and tempering techniques — for history buffs, the steel head is the same efficient wedge shape unique to Maine axes in the early 1900s.
-The size is somewhere between a hatchet and a Hudson Bay — big enough for most jobs, but not unwieldy for smaller axe handlers like myself.
+Hand-crafted in Maine, the 25-degree, 1050 carbon steel head and 17-inch hickory handle are crafted using traditional forging and tempering techniques — for history buffs, the steelhead is the same efficient wedge shape unique to Maine axes in the early 1900s.
+The size is somewhere between a hatchet and a Hudson Bay — big enough for most jobs but not unwieldy for smaller axe handlers like myself.

 Cooking outdoors requires a little extra consideration, but don't let that be an excuse to crack open a cold can of beans and call it a night.
 Make your camp kitchen comfortable with these picks.